AdiletMaksatuly/adiletmaksatuly/README.md

 ## About me
 I am a frontend developer on React|Angular.

 I have only educational experience, so currently I'm looking for any job/internship opportunities in Almaty or remote.

-Feel free to contact me via Telegram, so I can show you my CV and we can : t.me/hunnidbands100

-I'm ready to do any test tasks to prove my hard skills.
+Also, I'm ready to do any test tasks to prove my hard skills.

+Feel free to contact me via Telegram, so we can get to know each other better: t.me/hunnidbands100

 In my pet projects, I've worked with:
 - TypeScript